Yuto-A2/CollaborationProject/README.md

 I did not make login function and editing picutres function last passion project.
 I tried to add them.
 It was hard to understand Cookie for login function (I do not still understand well), so I would like to keep learning about C# and .net.
 It was also hard to communicate with collaborators.
 I learned the importance of comments.
 This was a good opportunity to work as a team.

 If I had another chance similiar this project, I would like to picture function.
-I only added it for editing function, so I would like to try to add in adding function.
+I only added it for editing function, so I would like to try to add in adding function next time.

+### Explanation this app.

+This app is reciepe management system.

+Teachers can manage students meal plan.
+They see theri meal plan and students.
+THey can also add, update, and delete the students, meal plan.

 ---

-Noah - documentation, fixing some relationships in models, NutritionalNeeds model, workouts & exercises looked into extra feature of calculating Activity level, nutritional needs and meal plan recommendation
+## Noah - documentation, fixing some relationships in models, NutritionalNeeds model, workouts & exercises
+looked into extra feature of calculating Activity level, nutritional needs and meal plan recommendation
 plan: start with Count() method in the student/teacher api controller for activity level

-Breno -
+## Breno -
 ```
 - Fixed ERD
 - Commented and implemented sections for recipe, recipeIngredient, RecipeTag, ReminderNotes